Konica F

-The Konica F was the first 35 mm SLR camera produced by Konishiroku, released in February 1960.
+The Konica F was the first 35 mm single-lens reflex camera (SLR) produced by Konishiroku, released in February 1960.
+A prototype was shown as the Koniflex at the International Trade Fair in 1959.

-It featured a built-in light metering system to set the correct exposure.
-The meter utilized a large selenium cell panel on the front of the viewfinder prism to detect light levels.
-This type sensor cell generates its own small electric current, so the metering system does not require a battery.
-On the other hand, selenium cells are known to degrade over time, losing accuracy or eventually failing.
-Many cameras and handheld meters relied upon selenium cells at one time, but they were gradually replaced by CdS and other types of cells that require a battery but tend to give long-term reliability.
-Between 600 and 1500 total Konica Fs were produced, making it a highly sought-after camera.
+History

 A year prior to the Konica F's introduction, a prototype of that camera was displayed at a photo show in Japan.
 At that time it was called the KonicaFlex.
 The only difference between the two was the mounting of the selenium light meter: While the Konica F meter was built into the front of the prism housing, that of the KonicaFlex was a flip-up type meter carried over from the Konica IIIM rangefinder of 1957.

-Features
+Konishiroku had very limited means of distribution for the new camera outside Japan.
+They were mostly sold by special order and through catalogs.
+Between 600 and 1500 total Konica Fs were produced, making it a rare and collectible camera.